 When Is It Illegal to Raise Rent in Massachusetts?

-It is also illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is also illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Massachusetts does not legislate the amount a landlord may impose for late payment of rent.
 However, the landlord must wait until the rent is 30 days past due before imposing a late fee.

-A landlord may impose a fee of up to $30 when rental payment is returned for insufficient funds.
+A landlord may impose a fee of up to $30 when a check has insufficient funds.
+(Mass.
+General Laws c.
+62C, § 35)

-Massachusetts law indicates that no city or town may enact, enforce, or maintain rent control unless:
+Massachusetts law indicates that it prohibits any city or town from implementing rent control, unless:

-- Any municipality adopting these regulations compensates owners of rent controlled units for each unit for the difference between the unit’s fair market price and the rent controlled price of the unit from the municipalities general funds ouch that the cost of rent control is born by all taxpayers of the controlling municipality (Massachusetts law preempting rent control).
+- Any municipality adopting these regulations compensates owners of rent-controlled units for each unit for the difference between the unit’s fair market price and the rent-controlled price of the unit from the municipality’s general funds so that the cost of rent control is carried by all taxpayers of the controlling municipality.
+(Massachusetts law preempting rent control).